azizn03/IaC_AWS_Palo_alto_firewall_setup/README.md

 Creates 3 subnets, one management subnet where the Palo alto firewall instance sits and is accessed through.
 A private subnet where your application would sit and traffic is routed through the firewall.
 Finally a public subnet which is connected to an IGW, providing internet access and access to the private subnet through the firewall.
 Essentially creating a firewall platform using the Palo alto firewall VM.

-The configuration in the Palo Alto firewall side to configure the network instances via terraform to pass traffic is still work in progress.
+The configuration in the Palo Alto firewall side to configure the network interfaces via terraform to pass traffic is still work in progress.

 ## Prerequisites: